DialedRide KineMetric Evidence Desk

 Alternative off-road standards—such as Crankbrothers Eggbeaters—do not support dual-sided power spindles.
 For riders using these systems, the recommended protocol is a temporary pedal substitution using the rider's own shoes.

-Because our recommended off-road option (Option C) uses the universal Shimano SPD cleat interface, a studio or clinic only needs to keep a standard set of loose two-bolt SPD cleats in a drawer.
+Because our recommended off-road option (Option C) uses the universal Shimano SPD cleat interface, a studio only needs to keep a standard set of loose two-bolt SPD cleats in a drawer.
 During an assessment, the client’s proprietary pedals are swapped for the dual-sided power pedals, and the standard SPD cleats are temporarily fitted to their existing shoes.
 This ensures that any recorded torque asymmetries are purely biomechanical rather than an artefact of mechanical pedal play.

 App Functionality